Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Stellar Wind Retention in Star Clusters

 The ability for a star cluster to retain wind ejecta depends not only on the evolutionary stage of its members but also on their spatial distribution.
-To illustrate this, in Figure \ref{fig:fig3} we show the properties of the shocked stellar wind gas confined to a shallow potential characterized by $\sigma_v = 14 \, {\rm km/s}$ and $M_c = 4.5 \times 10^5 \, M_\odot$, parameters thought to accurately represent the current stellar mass distribution in M15 \citep{mcnamara,gerssen}.
+To illustrate this, in Figure \ref{fig:fig3} we show the properties of the shocked stellar wind gas confined to a shallow potential characterized by $\sigma_v = 14 \, {\rm km/s}$ and $M_{\rm c} = 4.5 \times 10^5 \, M_\odot$ (parameters thought to accurately represent the current stellar mass distribution in the globular cluster M15 \citep{mcnamara,gerssen}).
 A shallow gravitational potential is thus unable to retain a significant amount of stellar wind material, even during the AGB phase.
-The observational constraint on the allowed gas density in M15 \citep{knapp} is consistent with our predictions for the present state of the gas in this system.
+This is observed to also be the case in simulations in which the cluster is assumed to have gas retention memory.

-The dramatic difference observed in Figures \ref{fig:fig2} and \ref{fig:fig3} between the stellar wind mass accumulated in cluster potentials of varying properties motivates our study to compare results obtained with different velocity dispersions and cluster masses.
-To facilitate comparisons, we first systematically vary the cluster velocity dispersion for a fixed total mass $M_c = 10^7 \, M_\odot$, assuming the turn off mass wind velocity and mass loss rate are representative of the entire population.
+The dramatic difference observed in Figures \ref{fig:fig2} - \ref{fig:fig3} between the stellar wind mass accumulated in cluster potentials of varying properties motivates our study to compare results obtained with different velocity dispersions and cluster masses for clusters with and without gas retention memory.
+To facilitate comparisons, we first systematically vary the cluster velocity dispersion for a fixed total mass $M_{\rm c} = 10^7 \, M_\odot$, assuming the turn off mass wind velocity and mass loss rate are representative of the entire population and the cluster has no gas retention memory.
 The left panel of Figure \ref{fig:fig4} gives the amount of accumulated stellar wind mass in units of $M_c$ for a range of cluster velocity dispersions and different evolutionary stages ($t_i$) of the stellar members.
-By looking at the shaded regions in Figure \ref{fig:fig4}, the reader can identify the cluster velocity dispersion and mass combinations for which favorable conditions for star formation are satisfied at a given cluster age.
+By looking at the shaded regions in Figure \ref{fig:fig4}, the reader can identify the cluster velocity dispersion and mass combinations for which favorable conditions for star formation are satisfied at a given cluster age provided there is no memory of gas retention.